COVID-19 advice and guidance

 All England Squash updates

-21.05.20: Return to squash statement: England Squash released the statement above in relation to the return to squash.
+21.05.20: Return to squash statement: England Squash releases a Return to squash statement.

 11.05.20: England Squash junior circuit: all England Squash junior circuit competitions are cancelled up to and including the 31st July 2020.